 Now I’m just curious how the paper ink is going to dry.
 I wonder if it will be water proof if I heat set it?Looking at those swatches up there I’m getting an itch to make a load of swatches with Floral Fancy and making a quilt.

-Ahh, this light blue and white floral one.
-I really like it.
-And it’s the proof of a lesson I learned today.
+A lesson I learned today.
 It may be that you should keep your inked gocco screens in a ziploc bag in the fridge (can’t remember where I read this piece of advice), but that won’t keep it use fresh forever.
 The ink will eventually start to dry up and clog the screen.
-Us the darn thing.
+Use the darn thing.
 Don’t just let it sit there.
 This will also cut down on the questions about the strange bag with paint that’s sitting in the fridge!

 However, the REAL value of this lesson is that, although the initial print (after a couple of months of sitting idle) is pretty much non existent, all is NOT lost.
 With a gentle hand and a piece of card you can scrape off the ink and then reapply some fresh ink.
 You may have lost a bit of ink, but the screen should still be working!